-These top main crop fig cultivars for short seasons, when winter protected in pots, begin ripening figs on new wood here in zone 6b on the following dates:
+These top main crop fig cultivars for short seasons, when winter protected in pots, begin ripening figs on new wood here in zone 6b, a few miles from the Mason-Dixon line, on the following dates:

 Improved Celeste (LSU)